-Infection with Babesia and Plasmodium species causes malaria symptoms such as haemolytic anaemia, thrombocytopenia and fever and chills, which can affect the health of transfusion recipients and lead to severe fatalities.
+Infection with Babesia and Plasmodium species causes malaria symptoms such as haemolytic anaemia, thrombocytopenia, fever and chills, which can affect the health of transfusion recipients and lead to fatalities.
 Infection with Trypanosoma cruzi causes Chagas’ disease, which often develops into a severe acute phase infection in immunocompromised patients (of which many receive transfusions) causing fever, myocarditis, and/or meningoencephalitis with a lethality of 10%.

 Industry Guidance Issued

 Pathogen reduction may be implemented as an alternative to testing or Babesia-related donor screening questions: FDA Recommendations for Reducing the Risk of Transfusion-Transmitted Babesiosis

 Be proactive, not reactive against emerging pathogens with INTERCEPT

 - Not proactive, tests are subject to lengthy lead times and delays associated with development and regulatory approval1,2